Altoros/power-bosh-jumpbox-bootstrap/README.md

 ## Contacts

-If you have any questions, write to Alexander Lomov (alexander.lomov@altoros.com) or Lev Berdman (lev.berdman@altoros.com).
+If you have any questions, write to Alexander Lomov (alexander.lomov@altoros.com) or Lev Berman (lev.berman@altoros.com).